twbs/bootstrap/site/content/docs/5.0/migration.md

 ### Buttons

-- The checkbox/radio toggle is removed from the button plugin in favour of a CSS only solution, which is documented in the [form checks]({{< docsref "/forms/checks#toggle-buttons" >}}) docs.
+- The checkbox/radio toggle is removed from the button plugin in favour of a CSS only solution, which is documented in the [form checks and radios]({{< docsref "/forms/checks-radios#toggle-buttons" >}}) docs.
 The `.btn-check` class can be added to inputs, any label with `.btn` and modifier class can be used to theme the labels.
 [See #30650](https://github.com/twbs/bootstrap/pull/30650).

 ### Cards